tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

 2. The CISO at Contoso Healthcare needs to be convinced that data will not be exposed.
 How would Microsoft support the data protection needs for Contoso Healthcare?

     The designed solution for Contoso Healthcare includes Microsoft 365 E5 with Enterprise Mobility + Security (EMS) E5.
 This provides a full suite of data and information protection to classify sensitive data and audit activity.
-Cloud App Security can also be used to block access to unauthorized file sharing services to avoid users from copying files to unprotected locations.
-Data protection controls can be monitored through Microsoft 365 Security Policy Advisor, and Azure Security Center.
+Microsoft Defender for Cloud Apps can also be used to block access to unauthorized file sharing services to avoid users from copying files to unprotected locations.
+Data protection controls can be monitored through Microsoft 365 Security Policy Advisor, and Microsoft Defender for Cloud.

 3. Contoso Healthcare must be able to log and audit all activity on the desktop image.
 How will this be handled within the cloud and on-premises environments?